zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-app/create-app.md

 ## Introduction

 This lab shows you how to create a web app in your visual application project.
-It also shows how to add business objects to store your web application's data.
+It also shows how to add business objects that store your web app's data.

 Estimated Lab Time: 15 minutes